brianchonos/Where-s-Waldo-Game/README.md

-# Slot Machine
+# Wheres Waldo
-During my senior year in high school, I created this slot machine game in C++.
-Press any key to stop and start the machine.
+During my senior year in high school, I created this wheres waldo game.
+Click on the screen to find the hidden waldo.